 Kathy is honored to join the board of Impact 100 PBC and work with such dynamic women towards our common goal to improve our community.

-Helen Ballerano is excited to be involved with Impact 100 and believes it is a powerful catalyst for positive change in our greater community.
+Helen is the 2016-2018 Co-President of Impact 100 Palm Beach County.
+She is excited to be involved with Impact 100 and believes it is a powerful catalyst for positive change in our greater community.

 Helen was born and raised in New York City and moved to Boca Raton, FL in 1982.
-She is the Marketing Director at the law firm Chapin, Ballerano & Cheslack where her husband Jim serves as the firm’s President.
-She earned her B.A. degree in Political Science and Sociology from Queens College of the City University of New York and Paralegal Certification in Corporate Law from Adelphi University.
-Helen has also been an active Realtor, for the past 27 years, and is currently the licensed broker for Talbot Group Realty, LLC, a real estate relocation referral company.
+She earned a dual B.A. degree in Political Science and Sociology from Queens College of the City University of New York as well as Paralegal Certification in Corporate Law from Adelphi University.

 Kim is a 4th generation Floridian and resides in Ocean Ridge with her husband and children.
 She is a CPA practicing at Traylor, Gratton & Beaumont, LLC and has over 30s’ experience in taxation and financial planning for individuals, businesses and estates and trusts.
 She graduated from Florida Atlantic University with a degree in accounting.